Main Office: 541-230-1220 | Wildlife Hotline: 541-745-5324

 As a nonprofit, Chintimini Wildlife Center is overseen by a Board of Directors.
 The Board provides governance and financial oversight, and partners with staff leadership to determine a strategy for furthering Chintimini’s mission.
 Board Officers (President, Vice President, Treasurer, and Secretary) are elected by the Board on an annual basis.

-Maggie has worked for OSU Extension Service with both youth and adults for 22 years (1997-2019) as a groundwater quality educator and 4-H youth development faculty member.
+Maggie has a wide-ranging background (1997-2019) as a groundwater quality educator and 4-H youth development faculty member.
 She has extensive experience providing educational programs and high-quality resources to support youth and adult learning.
 Her area of expertise is in environmental education both in-school, after school, clubs and community outreach programs.
 She brings to Chintimini her vast experience in youth and adult education in environmental and animal sciences, and administrative experience.

 Leslie Witt, CPA; Treasurer